collapsed-stacks/startups/questions/3279/increasing-corporate-capital-with-personal-funds.md

 - posted by: [littleadv](https://stackexchange.com/users/307221/littleadv) on 2015-01-31
 - score: 6

-<p>What pierces the corporate veil is commingling of personal and corporate finances.
-I.e.: using corporate bank account as your own.</p>
+What pierces the corporate veil is commingling of personal and corporate finances.
+I.e.: using corporate bank account as your own.

-<p>Contributing money to your business by properly transferring it from your personal account to your corporate account and writing it down in the books is a very acceptable method of financing your business.
-How else can you finance your business without transferring it some money?</p>
+Contributing money to your business by properly transferring it from your personal account to your corporate account and writing it down in the books is a very acceptable method of financing your business.
+How else can you finance your business without transferring it some money?

-<p>Depending on the country and the legal structure, transferring money in such way may or may not be a taxable event, but that is not a problem with regards to the liability protection.</p>
+Depending on the country and the legal structure, transferring money in such way may or may not be a taxable event, but that is not a problem with regards to the liability protection.

-<p>Disclaimer: I'm not a lawyer, for legal advice talk to a licensed attorney. </p>
+Disclaimer: I'm not a lawyer, for legal advice talk to a licensed attorney.

 ## Answer 3336